kitspace/kitspace/README.md

 or`git@` ).
 Then submit a pull request and Travis CI should confirm that it builds ok.
 We will then preview your page for you and can merge it so it appears on [kitnic.it](http://kitnic.it).

+If you run into any problems please get in touch via [Gitter chat](https://gitter.im/monostable/kitnic), IRC (freenode#kitnic) or the [mailing-list](https://groups.google.com/forum/#!forum/kitnic-discuss).

 ### Kitnic.yaml format